TobyG74/tiktok-api-dl/README.md

 - This repository is open source.
 We really appreciate it if you want to participate in developing this repository...
 - Please read our [CONTRIBUTING.md](https://github.com/TobyG74/tiktok-api-dl/blob/master/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/TobyG74/tiktok-api-dl/blob/master/CODE_OF_CONDUCT.md) before contributing.

+# License

+- This project is licensed under the MIT License - see the [LICENSE](https://github.com/TobyG74/tiktok-api-dl/blob/master/LICENSE) file for details.